ndrag/wfg/README.md

 - [A resource for injecting secured .env variables into EC2 buckets when the ECS task spins them up](https://www.youtube.com/watch?v=GZZpEJ3R0Lw)

-## Running the dev.
-Docker image locally
+## Running the production Docker container locally

-- Build the image initially and after every change you make to the Dockerfile
+- Build the image initially (and on updating the Dockerfile):

 ```
 docker build -t works-for-good .
 ```

-- Run the following to serve the site locally at http://localhost:8001/
+- And run the following to serve the site locally at http://localhost:8001/
 ```
 docker run -it -p 8001:80 works-for-good
 ```